Skip to main content

 Does my property need wildfire-rated materials?

-If your home is in a CalFire-designated High Fire Hazard Severity Zone, yes.
-The new California Wildland-Urban Interface Code (CWUIC, effective January 1, 2026) requires ember-resistant vents on covered structures, ignition-resistant exterior cladding on the island itself, and Class A roof assembly if the kitchen has a solid cover.
-Check your address on the official CalFire FHSZ map.
-LA-area neighborhoods most commonly affected: Topanga, Malibu hillsides, La Cañada Flintridge, Sherman Oaks foothills, parts of Pasadena and Glendale.
+The California Wildland-Urban Interface Code (CWUIC) mandates specific materials for structures in these zones starting January 1, 2026.
+Requirements include ember-resistant vents on any covered structure, ignition-resistant exterior cladding on the island itself, and a Class A roof assembly if the kitchen has a solid cover.
+You can confirm if your property is affected by checking the official CalFire FHSZ map.
+In the Los Angeles area, commonly affected neighborhoods include Topanga, Malibu hillsides, La Cañada Flintridge, Sherman Oaks foothills, and parts of Pasadena and Glendale.

 Do I need a Coastal Commission permit for an outdoor kitchen near the beach?